Unlike table service and quick service DDP credits which can be easily maximized, snack credits require a little more work and research.

 6. Cake, Cookie, or Brownie Sundaes

-If you ever at Fantasyland at Magic Kingdom, then you should definitely consider spending one of your snack credits at Storybook Treats.
+If you are ever at Fantasyland at Magic Kingdom, then you should definitely consider spending one of your snack credits at Storybook Treats.
 You can get yourself a tasty fudge brownie sundae, chocolate chip cookie sundae, or my personal favorite, strawberry shortcake sundae.
 But in all honesty, you won’t go wrong with either.

 7. LeFou’s Brew or Other Specialty Frozen Drinks